How this works

 Wks 1–3

-First build, learn to iterate, first guide visit.
+First build, learn to iterate, first outside-perspective session (guide visit or real-practitioner clip).
 Students make something with AI on day one.

 March